+Figure 5: Datalogger and Receiver Instruments

+Before deployment starts the, five main components of the CSEM streamer will be pre-staged.
+These are: 1) The ## kg end weight and tail buoy.
+2) The tow line consisting of 950 m of 5mm Dyneema line, which will be pre-spooled onto the line spooling winch (Figure 2).
+3) Two receivers (Rx1 to RX2) and associated flotation buoys with GPS loggers.
+These receivers weight ??~12 kg and are shown in figure 5 4).
+The 200 m long cable electric cable and transmitter dipoles pre-spooled onto another a separate winch (Figure 4).

+The entire deployment process may take over an hour; therefore, the deployment should be started with the Araon positioned on the intended survey line, but ?? nautical miles ahead of the desired survey target.

 The deployment of the SWAN system will occur in two stages.
-The tow line for Receivers 1 through 4 (Rx1 to Rx4) will be wound onto the winch, while the transmitter dipoles with conductors will be coiled on deck in a figure-eight pattern.
-The receivers and buoys will be secured using soft shackles while the vessel remains in tow.
+Deployment starts with the Araon going ahead at dead slow to match or slightly exceed the line spool winch’s payout.
+The end weight and its floats will be deployed first (Figure 1).
+This is followed by the sequential deployment of Rx2 and Rx1.
+The receivers and buoys will be secured to the tow lines using soft shackles.

-Deployment will begin with the release of the weight (as shown on the left side of Figure 1), followed by the sequential deployment of Rx4 to Rx1.
-Once Rx1 is deployed, the remaining line will be paid out until a hold-back loop is fastened to the boat's hull.
-At this point, the transmitter section will be connected to the receiver line, and the hold-back loop will be released.
-The transmitter line will then be carefully paid out by hand until the final weight is deployed (right side of Figure 1).
+Once the 150 m line segment following the last receiver (RX-1, figure 1) is deployed, the load on the tow line will be transferred to the bitter end of the transmitter section.
+This will be done by attaching the line to a hold-back, which the transmitter is connected.
+The transmitter cable will then be paid out by hand until the final weight is deployed (right side of Figure 1).
 The conductors will be connected to the transmitter inside the vessel, and the system will be powered on.

-The entire deployment process may take over an hour; therefore, deployment should begin several nautical miles before the first transect to account for the difficulty of maneuvering the vessel with the system in tow.

 Recovery of the system will essentially follow the deployment process in reverse.
-The vessel will reverse to allow the transmitter line to be coiled back on deck in a figure-eight pattern.
+The vessel will reverse to allow the transmitter line to be recovered.
 Once the transmitters are recovered, the receiver line will be attached to the winch, and the remaining line will be reeled in.

 Deployment and recovery will require a minimum of 3 people.